leuas/Vrdndi/docs/USAGE.md

 If you want to train your model in the computer you are not usually used.
 You could use Tailscale

 Example:
-Say, I usually use Macbook, but I want to train it in a windows computer, you could use Tailscale to give your two computer a specific ip to connect each other.
+Say, I usually use Macbook, but I want to train it in a windows computer, you could use Tailscale to give your two computer a specific IP address to connect each other.

 Set ``HOST`` to the ip of the computer you usually use ( the one you run Activity Watcher )